dvrpc/crash-db/README.md

 # If you want something other than default of "crash":
 db="crash2"

-# If you want something other than default of /tmp/crash-data:
+# Directory for data processing and import (default: /tmp/crash-data)
+# Downloaded data files are copied here for preprocessing (NJ only) and importing into PostgreSQL.
-# NOTE: the system user you run the script/create the db as needs to read/write from this directory.
+# The postgres user needs read access to this directory and its contents.
 user_data_dir="/tmp/somewhere"

 # If you want something other than default of /var/lib/postgresql: